Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 If you execute the app right now, you will now see the snake moving on the screen (and wrapping around), which is way better.

-An useful feature could be to actually change the snake direction (I'm not a professional snake dev, but I think users will prefer if they can control the snake :)
+A useful feature could be to actually change the snake direction (I'm not a professional snake dev, but I think users will prefer if they can control the snake :))

 ## Handling key press